Bose T4S ToneMatch Digital Mixer

 Yes.
-The T4S/T8S is available for purchase separately or may be used with an L1 Model 1S/II system, S1 Pro or F1 System.
+The T4S/T8S is available for purchase separately or may be used with an L1 Model 1S, L1 Model II system, S1 Pro or F1 system, or L1 Pro8/Pro16/Pro32.
 When the T4S/T8S is fused with one of the products, the ToneMatch settings are optimized for the loudspeaker.
-The T4S/T8S can be connected analog any number of amplifiers or loudspeakers.
+The T4S/T8S can be connected analogue any number of amplifiers or loudspeakers.
 A power supply is required to run the mixer which is available through Bose or authorized dealers of Bose products.

 The T4S comes with a magnetic protective cover.
 The T4S comes also with a ToneMatch cable.
-T8S comes with both the magnetic protective cover and a universal power supply.
+T8S comes with both a magnetic protective cover and a universal power supply.

-Comes standard with the T8S mixer, optional for the T4S mixer when used without a L1® Model 1S or L1 Model II system.
+ToneMatch power supply Comes standard with the T8S mixer, optional for the T4S mixer when used without an L1 Pro8, Pro16, or Pro32.